Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 Did you come up with any of these events?

-For example, in the run-up to the centenary of World War, the Guardian last year [15 January 2014] looked at the legacy of World War I provided a list 15 ways in which 1914-1918 “changed the world for ever” under the following headings:
+For example, in the run-up to the centenary of World War, the Guardian two years ago [15 January 2014] looked at the legacy of World War I and provided a list of 15 ways in which 1914-1918 “changed the world for ever” under the following headings:

 1, Poisonous gas